 Cost: Stamped concrete $12-$20 per sq ft.
 Pavers $15-$30 per sq ft.
 Natural stone $25-$50+ per sq ft.

-Maintenance: Stamped requires re-sealing every 2-3 years for color and protection.
+Maintenance: Stamped requires re-sealing every couple of seasons for color and protection.
 Pavers need re-sanding joints periodically.
 Natural stone minimal.

 Repair: Stamped concrete is difficult to repair — patches show.
 Pavers and natural stone allow individual piece replacement.

 Cracking: Concrete cracks.
-We minimize with proper joint placement, but some hairline cracking over time is normal.
+Proper joint placement minimizes it, but some hairline cracking over time is normal.
 Pavers and stone don’t crack as a unit.

 For a 10-year horizon, stamped concrete delivers excellent value.
 For 30+ year commitments, pavers or stone are better long-term investments.